 Her teaching career has taken her all over the world with various teaching positions in South Korea, Turkey, the UK, the Czech Republic, Italy and now in her home country of New Zealand.

 She has taught people from over 30 different nationalities and believes that this experience has given her a better understanding of her students and their unique cultures.
-Her classroom is a friendly and comfortable learning environment where students can feel confident speaking English, and are able to ask questions freely whatever their level of English.
+Her classroom is a friendly and comfortable learning environment where students can feel confident to express themselves openly.

-"I love my job, and teaching at WHS allows me to take an active interest in the learning and well-being of all my students, both in and outside the classroom".
+"I love my job, and teaching at WHS allows me to take an active interest in the learning and well-being of all my students, both in and outside the classroom.
+I am thrilled to help people in both subject areas I tutor - English language and Mental Health First Aid."

 Aranya Putthapipat